 Is it time to reorient your organization’s outlook?
 Are you company’s goals too short-term and reactive, rather than far-reaching and proactive?
 Does it feel as though people are always scrambling to deal with emergencies and “put out fires”, when ideally your organization would be taking carefully planned steps?

-In your professional live as a professional you will most certainly face situations were only an organizational transformation can move you and your organization out of harm's way.
+In your professional life you will most certainly face situations were only an organizational transformation can move you and your organization out of harm's way.
 New regulatory frameworks, disruptive innovations, financial crisis are some examples of events where gradual or incremental change reaches its limits.
+Learn how transformational change works in this CQ Dossier.

 One of the most powerful tools to manage change is language.
 Depending on how you use it, language can enable, block or drive organizational change.
 While the role language plays in organizational change has not yet been fully recognized in the practical domain, the social sciences have started the so called linguistic turn years ago.

-Field Configuring Events is a new concept from organizational science that provides valuable insights into how change takes place on a micro-level.
-It emphasizes the role events such as meetings, projects, workshop and conferences play in driving change.
+Field Configuring Events is a new concept from organizational science that provides valuable insights into how change happens on a micro-level.
+It emphasizes the role of change events such as meetings, projects, workshop and conferences play in driving change.